gk-gokul/wake_word_detection/README.md

 In this project, we have created a Wake word detection using TensorFlow.
 Which has an awesome accuracy of 98% on the test data.
 You can even train this Deep learning Model on whatever Wake Word you like.
 So, let us see how you can do it...

-### Step 1: `PreparingData.py`:
+### Step 1: `Data Preparation`:
 <br>
-First, go to the file PreparingData.py.
+First, go to the fileData Preaparation.py.
 It contains two function record_audio_and_save() and record_background_sound().

 `record_audio_and_save()`:- It records a audio of 2 seconds of you saying the Wake Word.
 It takes two parameters namely `n_times` and `save_path`. n_times is 'How many times it
                             should record you saying the Wake Word?'.
-Default is set to 50.
+Default is set to 100.
 In save_path you have to provide the path to the directory where it can store generated
                             `.wav` files.

 `record_background_sound()`:- It records a audio of 2 seconds of the background sounds.
 It takes two parameters namely `n_times` and `save_path`. n_times is 'How many times it